dethbird/codinginterview/notes/graphql/design_questions/answers/06_Federation-Modularization_Strategy.md

 Rolling schema changes: canary the subgraph, then the gateway.
 Deprecations: documented in registry with removal dates.
 Contract tests across teams: validate consumers' persisted operations in CI.

+---

+# Questions

+- What are the tradeoffs: Apollo Router (Rust) or Apollo Gateway (Node).
+Enable timeouts, retries, circuit breakers, query plan cache.
+- How is `currency` used as a scalar: Scalars: ISO8601, Currency, URL, Email.